-- 3. A candidate must have a valid, current and unrestricted State of Georgia RN license. - the Ecsc website 4.
-A candidate must complete ENGL 1101 with a grade of 'C' or higher or must demonstrate proficiency on the CLEP test.
-A baccalaureate degree candidate must earn a grade of 'C' or higher in ENGL 1102 - Must satisfy Regents' Reading and Writing Skills requirements by earning a grade of 'C' or higher in ENGL 1101 - 6.
-A minimum grade of 'C' is required in all prerequisite courses as well as all science, math and nursing courses. - 7.
-Official transcripts from previous colleges must be on file. - Must complete 120 semester hours. - To remain in and progress within the nursing program, a student must maintain a 2.50 overall GPA on all coursework. - 10.
-To remain in and progress within the nursing program, a student will maintain satisfactory performance on clinical evaluations. - 11.
+- 3. A candidate must have a valid, current and unrestricted State of Georgia RN license. - A candidate must complete ENGL 1101 with a grade of 'C' or higher or must demonstrate proficiency on the CLEP test.
+A baccalaureate degree candidate must earn a grade of 'C' or higher in ENGL 1102. - Must satisfy Regents' Reading and Writing Skills requirements by earning a grade of 'C' or higher in ENGL 1101 and 1102. - A minimum grade of Cis required in all prerequisite courses as well as all science, math and nursing courses. - Official transcripts from previous colleges must be on file. - Must complete 120 semester hours. - To remain in and progress within the nursing program, a student must maintain a 2.50 overall GPA on all coursework. - To remain in and progress within the nursing program, a student will maintain satisfactory performance on clinical evaluations. - 11.
 Meet the residency requirements by earning a minimum of 30 semester hours at East Georgia State College. - 12.
 A candidate must complete the required application for graduation by deadline.